 This post may contain affiliate links.
 Please read my disclosure policy for more info.

-A quick Bible study on Seraphim in the Bible.
+In this article we be going into a quick Bible study on Seraphim in the Bible.
 We will take a look at the definition, and verses about seraph angels.
+So, grab you Bible and get ready to learn about these burning angels…

 But for now, we are going to take a deep look into what are seraph angels.
 And hopefully, answer some very important questions that will help us understand these angelic creatures.